yourWaifu/sleepy-discord-docs/docs/slash-commands.md

 When creating the list of the options, you'll need to create a ``SleepyDiscord::AppCommand::Option`` for each option and move that into the options.
 The required data is type, name, and description.
 The type needs to be a value in the ``SleepyDiscord::AppCommand::Option::Type`` enum.
 You can use ``SleepyDiscord::AppCommand::Option::TypeHelper`` to get the type for things like string, int, and bool.
 There are some more advanced useful types like ``SleepyDiscord::AppCommand::Option::Type::MENTIONABLE``, ``SleepyDiscord::AppCommand::Option::SUB_COMMAND``, and ``SleepyDiscord::AppCommand::Option::SUB_COMMAND_GROUP``.
-Another important thing about Options is that they can't easily be copied because the Choices in Options can't be copied but they can easily be moved with ``std::move``.
+Another important thing about Options is that they can't easily be copied because the Choices in Options can't be copied, but they can easily be moved with ``std::move``.

 ## Responding to Options

-There's more then one way to handle this that comes with different pros and cons.
+There's more than one way to handle this, that comes with different pros and cons.

 ```cpp
 void onInteraction(SleepyDiscord::Interaction interaction) override {